prakriti-iisertirupati/website/README.md

 assets/css/style.css   all styling
 assets/img/            logo and icons
 ```
+---

+## Privacy rules

+These are not optional.
+Minors collect these reports and the source data
+contains farmers' phone numbers.

+- **Never** put a name, phone number or exact address in `REPORTS`.
+Mandal-level
+  location only.
+- Personal details stay in the private Google Sheet, which is never published
+  and never linked from the site.
+- Get consent before photographing anyone's face or land, and before publishing
+  any photograph of a person.

+---
 ## Design notes

 Palette: millet `#F5F0E6`, laterite `#8C3A24`, ochre `#C9853F`, deep green